TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 Face attributes control how textures are mapped onto brush faces.
 At the very least, every face has the attributes offset, scale, and angle.
 The offset allows you to shift a texture on a face, the scale factors stretch the texture, and by changing the angle you can rotate the texture.
 Additionally, some engines have further attributes.
 Quake 2 adds surface flags and a surface value, and additional content flags.
 All of these values can be changed in different ways: There is a face attribute editor that allows you to enter the values directly, you can use keyboard shortcuts in the 3D viewport, or you can use the UV editor.

-#### The Face Attribute Editor
+#### The Face Attribute Editor {#face_attribute_editor}

 The face attribute editor is located in the face inspector, right between the UV editor and the texture browser.
 It contains several controls to edit the face attributes of one or several selected brush faces.

 ![Face Attribute Editor (Mac OS X)](images/FaceAttribsEditor.png)

 Two types of controls are visible in the screenshot above.
 Numerical input controls consist of a text field and small buttons to increase or decrease the value in the field.
 The text field will show the value of the respective face attribute, such as "1" for the X Scale in the screenshot.
-If more than one brush face is selected, the text field will also show the value if all faces have the same value for the respective attribute, or it will show the placeholder word "multi" otherwise (not supported on Windows).
+If more than one brush face is selected, the text field will also show the value if all faces have the same value for the respective attribute, or it will show the placeholder word "multi" otherwise.
 In the screenshot above, the X Offsets of the selected brush faces differ, hence the text field shows "multi".
 All other values are identical for all selected brush faces, so all other attribute editors show concrete values instead of the placeholder.
 By entering a number into the text field, the attribute value of all selected brush faces can be set to that value.
 Consequently, if you were to enter the value "32" into the X Offset editor in our example above, all selected brush faces would have this value as their X Offset afterwards.

 The spin button however works differently.
 By clicking the up- or down arrow button, you can increase or decrease the value of the respective face attribute by a certain delta value, which depends on the grid settings and the currently pressed modifier keys.
 The following table explains which delta value is chosen in each case.

-Attribute    Default      #key(306) pressed    #key(308) pressed
+Attribute    Default      #key(Shift) pressed  #key(Ctrl) pressed
 ---------    -------      -----------------    -----------------
 Offset       Grid size    2 * grid size        1.0
 Scale        0.1          0.25                 0.01
 Angle        15°          90°                  1°